CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

   - We decided that the abstraction of our RecipeItem class created redundant code and was violating the open close principal.
   - We decided to shift to the decorator design pattern.
 This allows for specific display behavior for different types of RecipeItems.
   - This allows for new units of measurement to be easily added to the application.
+  - (ue to compatibility issues and the lateness of this addition, this architecture was not included in our final main branch)

 ## SOLID Design Principles